Efficacy of simple continuum models for diverse granular intrusions: Introduction

 In recent years, there has been a growing interest in modeling increasingly large granular systems, such as those relevant in ballistic impacts, wheeled locomotion, and agricultural plowing \cite{soliman1976effect,omidvar2014response,ortiz2019soft,vriend2013high,daniels2008force}.
-This has led to a push for computationally faster alternatives to DEM, such as using continuum descriptions of granular media.
+This has led to a push for computationally faster alternatives to DEM, such as using continuum descriptions of granular media and further reduced models such as Resistive Force Theory \cite{agarwal2019modeling,li2013terradynamics,agarwal2021surprising}.
 At the fundamental level, cohesionless granular media can be described as a plastic material with a frictional yield criterion and no cohesion strength (hence no ability to support tension).
 But, a comprehensive continuum model for fully describing a granular material requires incorporating a variety of behaviors shown by the media arising from the constituent grain shape, size, stiffness, distribution, and inter-particle interaction properties\cite{andreotti2013granular}, as well as effects due to the surrounding air (pressure and flow-drag) on the granular media \cite{mahabadi2017impact}.
 Thus, often scenario-specific simplifications are made during constitutive model development.
-Conversely, even for a simple granular material, a constitutive framework encapsulating all granular phenomena would have to merge many different pieces together, e.g. collisional dynamics, by way of a dissipative kinetic theory \cite{brilliantov2010kinetic,jenkins1985kinetic} in dilute regimes; strengthening based on packing fraction \cite{schofield1968critical} and internal state variables (like fabric and hysterisis) evolution \cite{yu2008non}; rate-dependence of the strength (such as $\mu(I)$ rheology \cite{jop2006constitutive}); non-trivial yield surface shapes in stress space \cite{wiacek2011mechanical}; and particle size effects \cite{henann2013predictive,kamrin2019non} in the dense flow regime.
+Conversely, even for a simple granular material, a constitutive framework encapsulating all granular phenomena would have to merge many different pieces together, e.g. dissipative kinetic theory \cite{brilliantov2010kinetic,jenkins1985kinetic} in dilute regimes; strengthening based on packing fraction \cite{schofield1968critical} and internal state variables (like fabric and hysteresis) evolution \cite{yu2008non}; rate-dependence of the strength (such as $\mu(I)$ rheology \cite{jop2006constitutive}); non-trivial yield surface shapes in stress space \cite{wiacek2011mechanical}; and particle size effects \cite{henann2013predictive,kamrin2019non} in the dense flow regime.